inquis/tunnelkit/README.md

 - [SURFnet][ppl-surfnet]
 - [SwiftyBeaver][dep-swiftybeaver-repo] - Copyright (c) 2015 Sebastian Kreutzberger
 - [XMB5][ppl-xmb5] for the [XOR patch][ppl-xmb5-xor] - Copyright (c) 2020 Sam Foxman
-- [tmthecoder][ppl-tmthecoder] for the complete [XOR patch][ppl-tmthecoder-xor] - Copyright (c) 2022 Tejas Mehta
-- [eduVPN][ppl-eduvpn] for the convenient WireGuardKitGo script

-### OpenVPN

-© Copyright 2022 OpenVPN | OpenVPN is a registered trademark of OpenVPN, Inc.

-### WireGuard

-© Copyright 2015-2022 Jason A. Donenfeld.
-All Rights Reserved.
-"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.

-### OpenSSL

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. ([https://www.openssl.org/][dep-openssl])

+Copyright (c) 2002-2018 OpenVPN Inc. - OpenVPN is a registered trademark of OpenVPN Inc.

 ## Contacts